juhoheinonen/cybersecuritybase-project/README.md

 Use e.g. JPARepository or PreparedStatement to prevent sql injection.

-## FLAW 4: Security misconfiguration
+## FLAW 4: Security Misconfiguration

 ### Description